 What It Covers

 The policies for homeowner’s insurance are fairly standard in regard to what they cover – the difference lies in the insurance broker’s efficiency and affordability.
-Although there are certainly options to add on different types of coverage, the most basic plans through different companies will typically cover the same factors.
+Although there are certainly options to add on different types of coverage, the most basic plans through different companies will typically cover the same three factors.